 - Assigned as a reservist to a flight, medical duties in a location affected by Agent Orange, e.g., Lockbourne/Rickenbacker Air Force Base in Ohio 1969 to 1986, Westover Air Force Base in Massachusetts 1972 to 1982, and Pittsburgh International Airport in Pennsylvania 1972 to 1982.

-During the decision review process, a veteran’s Agent Orange exposure lawyer must ensure they have a medical report showing the medical condition diagnosis.
+During the decision review process, a veteran’s Agent Orange exposure advocate must ensure they have a medical report showing the medical condition diagnosis.
 However, Agent Orange-related illnesses are classified as presumptive by the U.S. Department of Veterans Affairs.
 Suppose a veteran with a medical condition served in the military in an Agent Orange-exposed area.
 In that case, the VA assumes the illness is due to a service connection.

 Proof of a service connection makes it very easy for veterans to qualify for VA disability benefits.
-For veterans to be eligible for presumptive VA compensation for Agent Orange exposure, the Agent Orange exposure lawyer must show:
+For veterans to be eligible for presumptive VA compensation for Agent Orange exposure, the Agent Orange exposure advocate must show:

 - A medical report showing a diagnosis due to exposure to Agent Orange during military service in Vietnam between 9 January 1962 and 7 May 1975.